-If your vehicle is less than 10 years old, you must have an odometer disclosure.
+If your vehicle is model year 2011 or newer and under 20 years old, you must have an odometer disclosure.

 - Vehicles not manufactured with an odometer;